openfeed-org/sdk-go/README.md

 # sdk-go

-## Golang SDK for Openfeed
+## Golang SDK for Barchart OpenFeed

-This SDK encapuslates the openfeed proto objects and faciliates client connections to openfeed servers.
+This SDK encapsulates the Barchart OpenFeed proto objects and facilitates client connections to OpenFeed servers for streaming market data.

 ### Client Example